Can Essential Oils Be Used As Preservatives?- AAA

 Through the years we’ve found that many Edens Garden fans share our affection for DIYs, and one question that often arises amongst DIYers is, can essential oils be used as preservatives?
 In this guide, we’re discussing everything you need to know about preservatives, so you can make DIYs with confidence.
 Read on to learn more.

-What’s A Preservative?
+What Is A Preservative?

 What’s Not A Preservative?

 All of the above ingredients are actually great antioxidants, however, preservatives and antioxidants are not the same.
 Antioxidants inhibit oxidation, enhancing the stability of a product and preventing ingredients from degrading.
-In DIY formulations, antioxidants are very beneficial, but they won’t effectively prevent microbial growth.
+In DIY formulations, antioxidants are very beneficial, but they won’t effectively prevent microorganism and bacterium growth.

 Examples Of Natural Preservatives

 Each preservative comes with its own set of instructions, including recommended use levels and a pH at which the preservative is effective.
-Testing the pH is recommended when using preservatives.
-You may need to adjust pH depending on the product.
-Ask the preservative manufacturer you purchase from for instructions on how to use the ingredient.
+This information is commonly found on the ingredient’s product page.
+If it isn’t, ask the preservative manufacturer you purchase from for instructions on how to use the ingredient.